ainimesh/gmlfa_autumn_2024/schedule.md

 title: Schedule
 permalink: /schedule/
 ---
-This is tentitative course schedule
+This is tentative course schedule